 Above All, Unlike Management, Leadership is a Choice

 The most important difference between leadership and management is that leadership, unlike management, is a choice.
-Leadership doesn’t depend on someone’s position, title, or place in the organizational hierarchy.
-Instead, leadership is founded upon an individual’s desire to serve others.
+Leadership doesn’t depend on someone’s position, titles, or hierarchy, but rather on an individual’s desire to serve others.

 To manage generally requires certain prestige and authority.
 In any organization, it’s very unlikely that you might find yourself managing people when you don’t have the authority, title, or prestige to do so.